-The invoke step is used to invoke other Gloop services, Flux services, and compatible Java and Groovy services1 in Gloop.
+The invoke step is used to invoke other Gloop services, Flux services, Spring bean methods, and compatible Java and Groovy services in Gloop.
 It borrows the Mapper view from the map step, meaning you can also set variable values, declare new variables, or unload them in invoke steps.
 This makes Gloop infinitely more powerful, because if there's anything you can't do in Gloop, you can do it in Flux, Java, or Groovy!
 This also means that you can reuse existing services by wrapping them in invoke steps in Gloop services to make managing your services and APIs easier.

 The Mapper view for invoke steps has two mappers inside it.
 One is for mapping input variables (on the left hand side) for the service/code it will invoke, and the other is for mapping output variables from the invoked service (on the right hand side).